Saturday, March 2, 2013

 Universes and Black Holes

 When I read articles about physics and astronomy, I can't help but get excited when a brand new theory catches my attention and completely changes the way I look at the world around me.
-A while ago, I stumbled upon such a theory by Nikodem Poplawski at Indiana University, which instills me with great admiration towards modern cosmology research.
+A while ago, I stumbled upon such a theory developed by theoretical physicist Nikodem Poplawski, which instills in me great admiration towards modern cosmology research.

-An artist's rendition of a universe containing a black hole (Image: Unknown).
+An artist's rendition of a universe containing a black hole (Image: Unattributed).

-"If anything, our universe also bears a passing resemblance to a white hole" with a singularity in the past and no singularity in the future.
+"If anything, our universe bears a passing resemblance to a white hole" with a singularity in the past and no singularity in the future (source).

-In this article, I learned that the solution to Albert Einstein's space-expansion equation that describes the Big Bang and that of a time-reversed black hole are actually very similar.
-The author Sean Carroll is also careful to compare the extent of our observable universe (characterized as the Hubble length) with the Schwarzschild Radius of a black hole in order to validate how the universe is actually spatially flat.
+In this article, I learned that a solution to Albert Einstein's equation that describes the universe expanding from the Big Bang can be used to show how the time-reversal of a black hole is actually very similar.
+The author Sean Carroll is also careful to compare the extent of our observable universe (characterized as the Hubble length) with the Schwarzschild radius of a black hole in order to validate how the universe is spatially flat.